yairchu/yairchu.github.io/site/posts/split-merge-to-smaller-pieces.md

 image: shape-sorter.jpg
 ---

-When I have a merges with many conflicts I become stressed.
+Merges with many conflicts are horrifying.

-While the chance of making a mistake in resolution increases, I can't run the test suite to verify my work until all of them are resolved.
+As the chance for a conflict resolution mistake increases, we can't run the tests to verify correctness until all of the conflicts are resolved.

-Often however we can break the merge process down to smaller pieces, where we can check and save our work after each step.
+Often, however, we can break the merge process down to smaller pieces, where we can check and save our work after each step!

 ![Git merge](/images/merge.svg)